By Marc Garrett Marc Garrett is co-director and co-founder with artist Ruth Catlow of Furtherfield....

 When visiting austerity-wracked Greece after living in Oakland, I noticed that Oakland appeared to have far more homeless people on the street.
 It made me realize that, while we label some places “in crisis,” the same crisis exists elsewhere, ultimately created and manipulated by the same financial oligarchs.
 The hedge funds that profit off of the bankruptcy in Puerto Rico are flipping houses in Oakland and profiting off of the debt of Greece.
 We’re all a part of the same global economic systems.
 The “crisis” in Greece is also the crisis Oakland and the crisis in London.
 For this reason, I have been interested in what we can all learn from activists, organizers and others in crisis zones, who see the conditions without illusions.

 This led me to an interest in the the Greek Solidarity Clinic movement, which since “the crisis” there has mobilized nurses, doctors, dentists, other health professionals and the public at large to offer autonomous access to basic health care.
-(I went to go visit some of these clinics with Tori Abernathy, who later co-developed a project called Power Makes Us Sick using a similarly holographic model, in different contexts.)
+I went to go visit some of these clinics with Tori Abernathy, radical health researcher.
+Another project using this social technology is called the Accountability Model, by the anonymous collective Power Makes Us Sick.
 These solidarity clinics are run by participant assembly and are very much tied in to radical struggles against austerity.
 But they have also been a platform for rethinking what health and care might mean, and how they fit together.
 The most inspiring example for me was in at a solidarity clinic in Thessaloniki, the second largest city in Greece.
 The “Group for a Different Medicine” emerged with the idea that they didn’t want to just give away free medicine, but to rethink the way that medicine happens beyond conventional models, including specifically things like gender dynamics, unfair treatment based on race and nationality and patient-doctor hierarchies.
 This group opened a workers’ clinic inside of an occupied factory called vio.me as place offer an experimental “healed” version of free medicine.

 When new patients came to the clinic for their initial visit they would meet for 90 minutes with a team: a medical doctor, a psychotherapist and a social worker.
 They’d ask questions like: Who is your mother?
 What do you eat?
 Where do you work?
 Can you afford your rent?
 Where are the financial hardships in your family?